25 Ways to Enjoy More Magic and Less Mania This Holiday Season

 Bundle up if it's cold or wet, but get outside.
 Don't count steps or track yourself; simply enjoy the freedom of movement and the fresh air.
 Look for what is beautiful – the sky, the trees, birds, holiday lights, scents of baking, cheerful hellos.

-Make room on your calendar for things that make the holidays meaningful to you, and cancel activities that just make you busy.
+Make room on your calendar for pastimes that make the holidays meaningful to you, and cancel activities that just make you busy.

 I love lighting a candle on my desk while I work, or one on a side table while I read or listen to music.
-As the sun sets earlier and earlier, I enjoy beginning the evening by lighting a candle, but the glow of a single candle brightens any cloudy day.
+As the sun sets earlier and earlier, I enjoy beginning the evening by lighting a candle, but the glow brightens any cloudy day.

 7. Decorate with your favorite things.

-If you've been collecting holiday décor for years, chances are your favorite things are lost in the jumble and have no chance to shine.
+If you've been collecting holiday décor for years, your favorite things are probably lost in the jumble with no chance to shine.

 This year, do less.
 Choose your favorite holiday collection (Santas?
 Angels?
 Menorahs?
 A crèche?) and create a mantel or sideboard display.
 Set a tray of candles or a bowl of shiny ornaments on the coffee or dining table.
 Tuck in some sprigs of fresh evergreen or a holiday plant, or toss a couple of holiday pillows on the sofa.